 ʻUlu Chocolate Chip Cookies

-This recipe uses 100% ʻulu flour as the base and main ingredient.
-There is no better go-to sweet than a good old chocolate chip cookie!
+This recipe uses only breadfruit flour as a 100% wheat flour substitute – there is no better go-to sweet than a good old chocolate chip cookie!

 ½ tsp baking soda